 We ensure that all pupils are fully integrated in the school community and engage in school activities and that provision is adapted so that children with SEND are not at a disadvantage compared to other pupils.
 We also have an Accessibility Policy that sets out how we ensure that children with disabilities have access to the whole curriculum and educational offer at Windmill.

 The teaching and learning requirements of all children with SEND is primarily the responsibility of the class teacher.
 Class teachers are supported by the SENCo to ensure that the provision is adapted for children with SEND.

 We aim for early identification of any special educational needs and disabilities, and this process starts from the first day children enter our school.
 If a child is attaining lower than age related expectations or progress is slower than expected/usual for the child, but it is felt that the child doesn’t have any specific needs, then appropriate intervention is planned for within the classroom and are recorded in our intervention records.

 If we suspect a child might have SEND, then we talk to the people who know the child best- the parents/carers.
 In that initial assessment meeting, the child, their parents and their class teacher are invited to share their opinions and discuss the child’s strengths, areas of difficult and hopes for the future.
 This forms the starting point for future support planning.
-We use the graduated approach detailed in the new Special Educational Needs and Disability Code of Practice 2014 of “assess, plan, do, review.”

 With the permission of parents we may seek additional advice from outside specialists such as health professionals, specialist teachers or educational psychologists who would:

-- Carry out further assessment of the child’s needs
+- Carry out further assessment of the child’s needs.

-- Provide advice to schools on how to best support the child
+- Provide advice to schools on how to best support the child.

-- Suggest resources that would help the child make progress
+- Suggest resources that would help the child make progress.

 If your child has Special Educational Needs our SENDCO will: